ohua-dev/ohuac/README.md

    It builds the executable `ohuac` and copies it to `~/.local/bin`.
 If you do not wish this use `stack build` instead and find the path of the binary using `stack exec -- which ohuac` afterwards

-3. Explore the options for the compiler using `ohuac --help`

 ## Examples